raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

 *TIP:* If the message sounds like gibberish when you're decoding just keep going; the person behind the screen could be making mistakes.
 The aim is for you to have exactly what is shown on their screen, even if it's wrong!

 Good luck!

+## Further study of Morse Code

+One of the things you may wish to do is extend the decoding ability of this project to include punctuation characters like the full stop: `.-.-.-`, comma: `--..--` and question mark: `..--..`.
+You may also wish to be able to decode Morse in other languages.
+To do this you will need to edit the file `morse_lookup.py` and add the dictionary entries as appropriate.

+A comprehensive reference for International Morse can be found [here](https://www.itu.int/rec/R-REC-M.1677-1-200910-I/en) which covers English, French, Arabic, Chinese and Russian.

+There are also special procedural characters that conventionally mean things like wait, end of message or message part separator.
+These would certainly have been in use 100 years ago during 1914.
+Some of them are mentioned in the reference above but a more comprehensive discussion of Morse Code extensions can be found [here](http://ke1g.org/media/uploads/files/MorseExtension.pdf).

+If you're serious about learning Morse then I would suggest that you have a read of [this discussion](http://www.qsl.net/n1irz/finley.morse.html) regarding the **Koch Method** of Morse training.
+This is a tried and tested way to learn Morse by listening at 15 to 20 words per minute.
+There is also an existing [Python package](https://pypi.python.org/pypi/KochMorse/0.99.7) which provides a Gtk2 style interface that you could install and use.

+If you wish to use your `morse-code.py` project to *key in* at 15 to 20 words per minute you will need to modify some of the timing numbers that we hard coded.
+These are specifically in the `decoder_thread` function where we're testing `key_up_length >= 1.5` and `key_up_length >= 4.5` respectively.
+Those numbers would need to be reduced.
+I would recommend to reduce them in stages but ensure that the new word time (where we show a space) is always three times the length of the new letter time (where we decode the letter).
+Try 1 and 3 respectively and see how you fair on before going lower.

 ## Licence